 In Kolkata, India, he studied Hindustani musical performance with Pandit Debashish Bhattacharya.
 His music is often concerned with finely tuned microtonal sonorities, combining his interest in exploring the perceptual qualities of sound with an individual sense of beauty and form.

-Brook holds a master’s degree in music composition from McGill University and a Doctorate in music compostion from Columbia University.
+Brook holds a master’s degree in music composition from McGill University and a Doctorate in music composition from Columbia University.
 Brook is the technical director for TAK ensemble.